-In Africa for example, women predominate among the large numbers of mobile commercial and trade workers who circulate regularly across different countries as their economic activity.
-This large group of mobile persons is poorly documented; most are apparently not be counted as 'migrants' in statistics that register as such those who have established residency in a country other than that of citizenship.
+In Southern and Western Africa for example, women predominate among the large numbers of mobile commercial and trade workers who circulate regularly across different countries.
+This group of mobile persons is poorly documented; most are not counted as 'migrants' in statistics that register as such those who have established residency in a country other than that of citizenship.